OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ##### Listing application libraries

-When no source-code is available for libraries analysis, you can find some of the frameworks being used with [Objection](https://github.com/sensepost/objection), [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) or otool.
+When no source-code is available for libraries analysis, you can find some of the frameworks being used with [objection](https://github.com/sensepost/objection), [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) or otool.

-###### Objection
+###### objection

-Objection contains bundles module to work with iOS Bundles.
+objection contains bundles module to work with iOS Bundles.
 This module has two commands `list_bundles` and `list_frameworks`.

 `list_bundles` command lists all of the application’s non framework bundles.
 The output of both commands contains executable name, bundle id, version of the library and path to the library.